 I’m not particularly prone to sentimentality—in terms of emotional depth, I think it’s safe to say that I’m at the back end of the bell curve.
 But this is too much.

-Some times because of a smell or a flavor or a sound, or a humid evening, and sometimes completely out of the blue, I get that kind of saudade que arrebenta, that kind of longing for which a word does proper justice, but that kinda crushes your lungs.
-It’s saudade do Brasil and it’s always there, just sometimes worse than others.
+Some times because of a smell or a flavor or a sound, or a humid evening, and sometimes completely out of the blue, I get that kind of saudade que arrebenta, that kind of longing for which no word does proper justice, but that kinda crushes your lungs.
+It’s saudade do Brasil and it’s really always there, just sometimes worse than others.

 Right now it’s worse than ever: Writing about Marielle –the Marielle that I never met, but that in some ways seems as though now, in her absence, she’ll always be here.